 C. ERS Capacity Demand Curve

 ERCOT will develop a capacity demand curve for each ERS Time Period, and all ERS products will be procured together within the limits of that curve.
 ERCOT shall maximize the MW procured subject to the expenditure limit for the relevant Time Period.
-Each demand curve is derived from the three following parameters, which ERCOT will specify in the RFP for ERS procurement:
+Each demand curve is derived from the three following parameters, which ERCOT will specify in the Request for Proposal (RFP) for ERS procurement:

 (1) ERS Offer Cap